diericx/svelte-breadcrumbs/README.md

 > Default Value: `'/src/routes/'`

-The path to the `routes/` folder relative to how it was imported.
-For example, if we are on a route `/todo/[id]/` and we have imported the svelte files like so:
+The path to the directory where your Svelte files live.
+In SvelteKit, if we are on a route `/todo/[id]/` and we have imported the svelte files like so:

 `import.meta.glob("/src/routes/**/*.svelte")`